Stilk v Myrick: Judgment

 There are two reports of this case: Campbell's report (1809) 2 Camp 317, 170 ER 1168 and Espinasse's report (1809) 6 Esp 129, 170 ER 851.
 Campbell's report is generally taken as more authoritative.
-In Campbell's report, Lord Ellenborough's judgment read:
+Whereas Espinasse's report made no mention of consideration, Campbell's report quoted Lord Ellenborough as remarking:

 I think Harris v Watson was rightly decided; but I doubt whether the ground of public policy, upon which Lord Kenyon is stated to have proceeded, be the true principle on which the decision is to be supported.
 Here, I say, the agreement is void for want of consideration.
 There was no consideration for the ulterior pay promised to the mariners who remained with the ship.
 Before they sailed from London they had undertaken to do all that they could under all the emergencies of the voyage.
 They had sold all their services till the voyage should be completed.
 If they had been at liberty to quit the vessel at Cronstadt, the case would have been quite different; or if the captain had capriciously discharged the two men who were wanting, the others might not have been compellable to take the whole duty upon themselves, and their agreeing to do so might have been a sufficient consideration for the promise of an advance of wages.
 But the desertion of a part of the crew is to be considered an emergency of the voyage as much as their death; and those who remain are bound by the terms of their original contract to exert themselves to the utmost to bring the ship in safety to her destined port.
 Therefore, without looking to the policy of this agreement, I think it is void for want of consideration, and that the plaintiff can only recover at the rate of £5 a month.

+Contract law scholar Grant Gilmore has argued that Lord Ellenborough's focus on consideration doctrine, as opposed to the public policy rationale of Harris, was attributable to the King's Bench's ongoing efforts to repudiate Lord Mansfield's conflation of consideration with moral obligations.